Snapbrillia/quadraticvoting/src/README.md

   - As many UTxOs necessary to cover the donation by the donor,

-  - The singular UTxO of the project that carries its authenticity asset (minted by `P`), and a datum carrying other project info, and total count of donations received so far.
+  - The singular UTxO of the project that carries its authenticity asset (minted by `P`), and a datum carrying the total count of donations received so far,

+  - Reference UTxO carrying the rest of information about the project.

 And these outputs: